Border Terrier Barking

 Although their barking behavior is completely natural, it can also be a sign of a serious problem.
 They’ll alert you to something that’s out of place and may even bite you!
 If you aren’t able to identify the source of their barking, you might want to consider taking them to an animal shelter.
 They can be dangerous if they have no one to protect them.

-Read More: French Bulldog Boston Terrier Mix For Sale Near Me
+Read More: Bull Terrier Puppies For Sale Near Me

 Border terriers have an excellent hunting instinct and need to be fenced in.
 If they can’t get out of your yard, they can dig, destroying your flower beds and sandbox.
 Although they are not known to be yappy dogs, they bark when they get bored.
 Because of their strong hunting instinct, they should not be left alone with small animals, as they can be quite aggressive.